slow cooker chicken cacciatore

 - Italian Seasoning: If you’re a regular here, then you’ll know that I am a huge fan of dried Italian seasoning.
 Basically it is a blend of the most popular Mediterranean herbs in one mix, so it’s a great time saver!
 I love it for Italian recipes like this Cacciatore, Stuffed Shells or Beef Lasagna with Spinach.

 - Crushed Red Pepper: This is also called Red Pepper Flake.
 It adds a bit of heat to the chicken, but it is not too overpowering.
 Just a tiny kick.
-If you dislike spicy food, you can leave it out entirely.
+If you dislike spicy food, you can leave it out entirely or simply use black pepper instead.

 - Coarse kosher salt: I find it’s easier to sprinkle coarse salt by hand.
 If you want to sub regular table salt, read this post about the ratio for subbing regular salt for kosher salt.